As an Amazon Associate, I earn from qualifying purchases — at no extra cost to you.

 • Can you sit upright comfortably?

-• Is the gear system intuitive?
+• Is the gear system easy to understand?

 🏪 Where to Buy